pepopowitz/working-effectively-with-pull-requests/src/index.md

 2) Be **explicit** instead of implicit.

 <!--

+The best way to navigate power dynamics is to be careful with words and choose them intentionally

 The weight of our words, especially when we're on the strong side of the dynamic, is incredible.